Cabot (NYSE:CBT) Updates FY 2021 Earnings Guidance

 Cabot (NYSE:CBT) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of 4.700-4.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.070.
+The company provided earnings per share (EPS) guidance of 4.700-4.950 for the period, compared to the Thomson Reuters consensus estimate of $4.070.
 The company issued revenue guidance of -.

-Several brokerages recently issued reports on CBT.
-Barclays lifted their price objective on shares of Cabot from $60.00 to $70.00 and gave the company an overweight rating in a report on Wednesday, May 5th.
-Zacks Investment Research lowered shares of Cabot from a strong-buy rating to a hold rating and set a $56.00 price target on the stock. in a report on Tuesday, April 6th.
-TheStreet raised shares of Cabot from a c rating to a b- rating in a report on Monday, May 3rd.
-Finally, Northcoast Research raised shares of Cabot from a neutral rating to a buy rating and set a $73.00 price target on the stock in a report on Tuesday.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and an average price target of $65.50.
+Several brokerages recently weighed in on CBT.
+TheStreet raised Cabot from a c rating to a b- rating in a report on Monday, May 3rd.
+Zacks Investment Research downgraded shares of Cabot from a strong-buy rating to a hold rating and set a $56.00 target price on the stock. in a report on Tuesday, April 6th.
+Barclays boosted their price target on shares of Cabot from $60.00 to $70.00 and gave the stock an overweight rating in a research note on Wednesday, May 5th.
+Finally, Northcoast Research upgraded shares of Cabot from a neutral rating to a buy rating and set a $73.00 price objective for the company in a research report on Tuesday, May 11th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the company’s stock.
+The stock has an average rating of Hold and a consensus price target of $65.50.

 Cabot Corporation operates as a specialty chemicals and performance materials company.
 It operates through three segments: Reinforcement Materials, Performance Chemicals, and Purification Solutions.
 The company offers rubber grade carbon blacks used in tires as a rubber reinforcing agent and performance additive, as well as in industrial products, such as hoses, belts, extruded profiles, and molded goods; and engineered elastomer composites.